 Truth as understood by the Greeks also relates to a human being as one “who does not hide or forget”.
 It is a person of candor and frankness, someone who does not dissemble or lie when being with others.
 It is the person who is “free” to be the person that they are.
 Truth is a product of our world; and falsehood is the product of human being in the world.
 The world does not lie; it hides.

-Macbeth’s tragedy is not due to his ambition and the “illness” that he must receive in order to act in a way that will achieve it, but to his lack of self-knowledge: he does not know who he is; and this lack of self-knowledge is a feature of all tragic heroes.
+Macbeth’s tragedy is not due to his ambition and the “illness” that he must receive in order to act in a way that will achieve that ambition, but to his lack of self-knowledge: he does not know who he is; and this lack of self-knowledge is a feature of all tragic heroes.
 He lacks that most essential light for knowing who he really, truly is.
 He is a great soldier, courageous and brave, the saviour of his country; but he is not a king for he does not have the qualities that make for a king; he has the qualities that make for a great soldier.
 Under Macbeth’s rule, Scotland becomes a tyranny and Macbeth himself becomes a monster and both the man and the country are destroyed and must be renewed at the end of the play.
 It would appear that lack of self-knowledge for human beings causes them to create wastelands, the nihil.
 Macbeth’s soliloquy :” Out, out, brief candle./ Life’s but a walking shadow, a poor player/ That struts and frets his hour upon the stage,/ And then is heard no more.
 It is a tale/ Told by an idiot, full of sound and fury,/

 Motifs of light and dark, fair and foul, appearance and semblance, illness and health run throughout the play and reinforce its central theme regarding truth and its relation to human beings and their actions.
 Lady Macbeth’s prayer to be made “unnatural” may be said to be the opposite of Socrates’ prayer at the end of the dialogue Phaedrus which runs: “Dear Pan, and all you other gods who live here, grant that I may become beautiful within, and that whatever outward things I have may be in harmony with the spirit inside me.
 May I understand that it is only the wise who are rich, and may I have only as much money as a temperate person needs. — Is there anything else that we can ask for, Phaedrus?
 For me, that prayer is enough.”
 Socrates’ prayer for the unity and harmony of the inner and outer being of human being and world indicates that what is “natural” is something that human beings must strive for, and that “striving for” is not an easy journey.